b0x3n/front/README.md

 The goal at this stage is fairly simple.
 I want to create a user interface that mimics an old-style computer terminal.
 This interface will provide a platform for a much larger project in the future.

 I need to create a sort of terminal emulator using HTML, CSS and JavaScript.
-The main objective now is to write modules to handle input and output, we need to be able to create a terminal that is divided into a grid of _character cells_ that can be individually rerferenced using line/column co-ordinates (think __ncurses__).
+The main objective now is to write modules to handle input and output, we need to be able to create a terminal that is divided into a grid of _character cells_ that can be individually referenced using line/column co-ordinates (think __ncurses__).

 Visit https://b0x3n.github.io/front for more information and to view/test the app in its current state.